-Want to Know when an Episode comes out?
+Want to Know when a NEW Episode is Released?

 Lexa and I had a great conversation about growing up in a loving family and acceptance and her position in Drag Taste.